Prof. Dr. Rajan Ambat

 Both industrial electronics and consumer electronics suffer from corrosion reliability issues and the exposure conditions vary from humid to harsh environments.
 Therefore, incorporating enhanced corrosion performance in the design is relevant for all, which needs collaborative effort between interdisciplinary areas namely electronics, electrical, and corrosion specialists enabling remedial measures based on proper understanding of corrosion and electrochemical mechanisms.

-The vision of this task group is to build the necessary interdisciplinary understanding required for solving the corrosion reliability issues at European level merging the expertise of various actors and to identify the industrial, and research and development needs, share knowledge and ideas, and develop information net-work at international level.
+The vision of this Working Party is to build the necessary interdisciplinary understanding required for solving the corrosion reliability issues at European level merging the expertise of various actors and to identify the industrial, and research and development needs, share knowledge and ideas, and develop information net-work at international level.

 Research and development

-This task force focus on understanding the root cause for humidity related failures based on corrosion and electrochemical mechanisms combined with electronics and electrical aspects.
+This Working Party activity focus on understanding the root cause for humidity related failures based on corrosion and electrochemical mechanisms combined with electronics and electrical aspects.
 Improved understanding will be useful for developing mitigation strategies and predictive tools for PCBA and device design at various levels.
-Task force will focus on sharing and comparing information on various test methods and methodologies used for analysis.
+Working Party also focus on sharing and comparing information on various test methods and methodologies used for analysis.

-Due to the interdisciplinary nature of the subject, the knowledge sharing between various actors is an important part of the task force net-working activity.
+Due to the interdisciplinary nature of the subject, the knowledge sharing between various actors is an important part of the WP net-working activity.
 Organization of workshops, seminars, and symposia with respect to the basic understanding and industrial application will be part of this strategy.

-Main interests for the Task force, but not limited to are:
+Main interests for the Working Party, but not limited to are:

-And prospective industrial sectors for the Task Force include:
+And prospective industrial sectors for the Working Party include: